jean-pierreBoth/probminhash/README.md

 # Some Minhash related algorithms

 This crate provides implementation of some recent algorithms deriving from the original Minhash.
-They have better performance and more general.
+They have better performance and are more general.

 It implements: